waynodiablo/Oystercard/pills/building_your_community_guide.md

 * You'll go deeper into the areas of software development that interest you.

-* You'll find role models to learn from and you'll become role models for other people.
+* You'll find role models to learn from and you'll become a role model for other people.

 * You'll find mentors who can help guide your growth and you'll mentor others.